 Reheat Tteokbokki in an Oven

 If you don’t want to use the stove or if you’re running late, then you can use the oven.
 This method doesn’t need any preheating as well.

 - Put your tteokbokki in an oven-proof container and heat it for one minute.

 - Take out the bowl and stir your tteokbokki and reheat for another minute and it’s ready in no time.

 - The excellent part about reheating in the oven is that it prevents the rice cakes from getting dry and harder, unlike microwaves.

 How long is tteokbokki good for?

 Generally, tteokbokkis last for a week or so in the refrigerator.
 However, you can store them in the freezer for up to two months.
 Cooked tteokbokki stays good for up to three days.
 After that, it starts to lose its nutritional value.
-For best taste and flavors, eat your tteokbokki within two days of cooking.
+For the best taste and flavors, eat your tteokbokki within two days of cooking.

-In terms of reheating tteokbokki, it’s best to use a stove or oven rather than microwaving your tteokbokki.
+Regarding reheating tteokbokki, it’s best to use a stove or oven rather than microwaving your tteokbokki.